Task Steps

 SCOM Maintenance Mode Step

-Required: SCOM integration + target object + operation
+Required: SCOM integration + target managed computer + operation

 • Use before planned changes to suppress avoidable monitoring alerts.